MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 ms.reviewer: alkohli
 ---

-# Upgrade version 22H2 operating system to Azure Local, version 23H2 via Windows Admin Center
+# Upgrade OS to Azure Local, version 23H2 via Windows Admin Center

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to upgrade the Azure Stack HCI, version 22H2 operating system (OS) to version 23H2, which is the latest generally available software via Windows Admin Center.
+This article describes how to upgrade the Azure Stack HCI, version 22H2 operating system (OS) for Azure Local to version 23H2, which is the latest generally available software via Windows Admin Center.

 While the recommended method to [Upgrade the OS is via PowerShell](./upgrade-22h2-to-23h2-powershell.md), you can also upgrade via Windows Admin Center or other methods.